petarov/google-android-app-ids/README.md

 # Google Android Play Store Apps

-A list of Google made Android apps that can be found on the Play Store.
+A list of the Play Store-available Android applications developed by Google..
 Many of these come preinstalled on a new Android device.

   * v1.0.7
   * Built on Oct 30, 2022 at 12:35:02